Principles of True Economy

 What Is Money, and How Does It Support a True Economy?

-In an upcoming article, we will explore the five-part answer that came in response to the question “What is money, and how does it support a true economy?”
+In a future article, we will explore a multi-part answer that came in response to the question “What is money, and how does it support a true economy?”
 Here are the key points that emerged from the inquiry:

 - A true money system is an expression of our ultimate interrelatedness.